smapiot/Piral.Blazor/README.md

 ### Standard Pilet Service

 Every pilet gets automatically a service called `IPiletService` injected.

+#### Asset URLs

-This can be used to compute the URL of a resource.
+The `IPiletService` service can be used to compute the URL of a resource.

 ```razor
 @inject IPiletService Pilet
 ```

-The only helper there is `GetUrl`.
+The relevant helper method is `GetUrl`.
 You can use it like:

 ```razor
 @page "/example"